Pierre Perifel: Career

 Perifel's subsequently was appointed Head of Animation on several films including Monkeys of Mumbai and Larrikins that never got to see the light of day for various reasons.

 In November 2017, it was announced that Perifel has been developing an untitled short film with Liron Topaz and JP Sans.
 The film was selected through the DreamWorks Shorts program, which was set up by Chris DeFaria, after he became president of the DreamWorks Animation Film Group in January 2017.
 Bilby opened at the closing ceremony of the Annecy International Animated Film Festival 2018.
 It screened in many festivals and won the Jury Choice Award at Siggraph 2018.

 Perifel made his feature directorial debut, directing the animated feature film adaptation of the original Aaron Blabey/Scholastic book series, The Bad Guys.
-It was released theatrically on April 22 2022.
+It was released theatrically on April 22, 2022.
+He returned to direct the sequel to The Bad Guys, was released theatrically on August 1, 2025.